Smart for Life Inc. (SMFL): Skating on Thin Ice? We Know the Answer

-Smart for Life Inc. (NASDAQ:SMFL) went up by 6.52% from its latest closing price compared to the recent 1-year high of $3.25.
-The company’s stock price has collected 8.78% of gains in the last five trading sessions.
+Smart for Life Inc. (NASDAQ:SMFL) went down by -19.63% from its latest closing price compared to the recent 1-year high of $3.25.
+The company’s stock price has collected -23.62% of loss in the last five trading sessions.

 Is It Worth Investing in Smart for Life Inc. (NASDAQ :SMFL) Right Now?